alshedivat/al-folio/_pages/about.md

 Before coming to Princeton, I completed my PhD in Cognitive/ Developmental Psychology in the [Infant Learning Lab](https://infantlearning.waisman.wisc.edu/){:target="\_blank"} at the University of Wisconsin-Madison, working with Jenny Saffran and Gary Lupyan.

-I study language - how we learn it and what we do with it.
+<strong>I study language - how we learn it and what we do with it.</strong>